LiamMcAllisterGroup/cytools/docs/getting-started/linuxmacos.md

 ## Usage

 The CYTools environment will be named either `cytools` if the standard install was performed or `cytools-dev` if the advanced installation was followed.
 To enter this environment, type `conda activate cytools` or `conda activate cytools-dev`, respectively.
 In this environment, `cytools` can be imported in the same way as any other Python package such as NumPy, SciPy, Matplotlib, etc. By default, JupyterLab is installed, which can simply be opened with `jupyter lab`.
 To exit the conda environment, simply call `conda deactivate`.

+## Removal
+To remove the CYTools environment, run `conda env remove --name cytools` or `conda env remove --name cytools-dev`, depending on which version (normal or dev) you installed.
+If you also want to remove the installed packages, add the flag `--all` to the end of the above commands.

 ## Troubleshooting